InspireSemi/llvm-project/DEMO.md

 2. Apply the provided patch to `meta_inspire_zephyr`
 3. Use the `runtime_fixes` branch on host-runtime

-**Key notes:**
-- Apply the patch to get symbol support
-- Ensure you're using the `runtime_fixes` branch on host-runtime

 ## Part 3: Build the Demo Application

 ### 1. Navigate to Demo Directory